-with community members, touching hundreds of community members over the 24 month process.
+Then, key policy questions were identified and discussed through a combination of surveys, focus groups and booths at Sherwood events with community members, touching hundreds of community members over the 24 month process.

-In March of 2020, midway through the process, the COVID-19 global pandemic brought unprecedented uncertainty to the engagement and outreach efforts of the Comprehensive Plan process.
+Perember ch 30 2 ነው ያይ ነት የሚያ ተከተመ the process, the COVID-19 global pandemic brought unprecedented uncertainty to the engagement and outreach efforts of the Comprehensive Plan process.
 Given the mandatory pivot to digital platforms for communication, the City turned to social media, newsletters and City-wide listservs to share information and provide opportunities for feedback, all while actively exploring the parameters of online engagement.

-To ensure the continuity of high quality learning and engagement at a time when broader, in-person outreach efforts were limited by the COVID-19 pandemic, each theme area included in-depth phone and video interviews with community organizations, groups, agencies and/or partners that represent various areas of expertise, offer in-depth knowledge and understanding of specific topic areas.
+To ensure the continuity of high quality learning and engagement at a time when broader, in-person outreach efforts were limited by the COVID-19 pandemic, each theme area included in-depth phone and video interviews with community organizations, groups, agencies and/or partners that represent various areas of expertise, offered in-depth knowledge and understanding of specific topic areas.
 This guidance and feedback helped craft the policies and objectives of the Comprehensive Plan and were reviewed in an iterative process among the community, CAC, TAC, Planning Commission, City Council and staff to ensure alignment with the Vision and Goals.